Putin lambasts the West and declares the end of 'the era of the unipolar world' – KION546

 It was not immediately clear who was behind the attack.
 Ukrainian IT Army, a hacker collective, named the St. Petersburg Forum as a target earlier this week on its Telegram channel.

-Putin’s speech at the annual conference in the western Russian city was seen as an opportunity for the world to get some insight into his thinking, some four months into his war on Ukraine.
+Putin’s address at the annual conference, one of his more substantial speeches since he ordered the invasion of Ukraine almost four months ago, was seen as an opportunity for the world to get some insight into his thinking.

-Once the Russian president took the stage, he wasted no time on pleasantries and went straight into attacks on the United States and its allies.
+Once the Russian president took the stage in the western Russian city, he wasted no time on pleasantries and went straight into attacks on the United States and its allies.

 “They live in the past on their own under their own delusions … They think that … they have won and then everything else is a colony, a back yard.
 And the people living there are second-class citizens,” he said, adding that Russia’s “special operation” — the phrase the Russian government uses to describe its war on Ukraine — has become a “lifesaver for the West to blame all the problems on Russia.”